gengyu89/gengyu89.github.io/_posts/2020-10-15-gmt-study-notes.markdown

 ```
 to guide each plotting command.
 This will write the figure into `example.ps` instead of `example.gmt.ps`.

-For filenames containing multiple dots, only the last extension is treated as the effective file extension, as illustrated in the flow chart below:
+For filenames containing multiple dots, only the last extension is treated as the "real" file extension, as illustrated in the flow chart below:
 ```bash
 ## e.g., $0 = ex.ample.gmt
 ## --> $file = ex.ample